soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

 (`Just True` and `Just False`) and another value, `Nothing` to represent the absence of a boolean value.

-We can use this to encode the result of `head`, a function the promises to return the first element of a list, without creating a partial function:
+We can use this to encode the result of `head`, a function that promises to return the first element of a list, without creating a partial function:

 ```hs